 Inventory management requires constant attention and is incredibly important to your business’s success.
-Yet, even the most successful e-commerce businesses still run into problems every year.
-A very common problem is slow-moving and excess inventory.
+Yet, even the most successful eCommerce stores still run into problems every year getting lower-demand products off of their shelves.

-This usually occurs at the beginning and of the year as well as at the end of seasons when new products come into demand.
-Rather than cling on to these items hoping that someone will suddenly purchase them, it’s best to find ways to clear your stock.
+Downtime for sales often occurs in the early months of the year, as well as at the end of seasons when new products come into demand.
+Rather than clinging onto these items in the hope that someone will suddenly purchase them, it’s best to find ways to clear your stock as quickly as possible.

-Here are a few things to keep in mind when discussing slow-moving and excess inventory:
+Here are a few things to keep in mind when it comes to slow-moving and excess inventory:

 - Inventory should usually be sold within 90-120 days.
 If items haven’t moved in this amount of time, it’s time to get rid of them.

 - Holding on to old and excess inventory is costing you.
-Whether it’s the opportunity cost of not being able to bring in fresh inventory or the cost to rent shelf or warehouse space, you’re paying for that dust collecting inventory.
-This applies for drop shipping e-commerce businesses as well.
+Whether it’s the opportunity cost of not being able to bring in fresh inventory or the cost to rent shelf or warehouse space, you’re paying for that dust-collecting inventory.
+This applies to drop shipping eCommerce businesses as well.

 - The problem of slow-moving and excess inventory happens to every retailer.
 Even if you heavily research your market and accurately forecast sales, nothing ever goes exactly as planned.
 So don’t stress.